theethernaut/loaner/README.md

 ## Operation

+The financial operation doesn't make much sense per-se, but the point of the experiment is not making money, but having a basic understanding of what programming a flash loan feels like.

 1. Flash loans 1000 DAI from AAVE.
 2. Swaps 1000 DAI to ~1010 USDC using Oasis.
 3. Opens a maker vault depositing 1010 USDC as collateral.